mhorga/mhorga.github.io/_posts/2015-10-05-image-processing-in-ios.markdown

 }
 {% endhighlight %}

 Next we need to store the color and opacity information in this variable.
 The order bits are stored in the memory is right to left (`little endian`) in the Intel processor technology, so the `red` color would go at the end of the 32 bits memory location.
-In the example below, the red color will occupy spots 1 and 2.
+In the example below, the red color will occupy locations 1 and 2.

 {% highlight swift %}
 0x78563412
+{% endhighlight %}

+In order to get the value for the red color we need to bitwise `AND` the `value` variable with a mask:

+{% highlight swift %}
+var red = UInt8(value & 0xFF)
 {% endhighlight %}